vsivsi/ddp-login/README.md

 ```
 The above will only work if `ddp-login` was installed with the `npm -g` option, or if it is run directly using node.js.

+Note: for security reasons, there is no way to pass the account credentials on the command line, as such credentials would be visible to all users of a machine in the process status.